ethereum/pm/All Core Devs Meetings/Meeting 74.md

 Video: [[56:00]](https://youtu.be/aZ0S_oLSwhE?t=3358)

-**Danno Ferrin:** Requires benchmarking against one of the clients.

-**Alex Beregszaszi:** Gave an update on Gitter.
-For this and EIP-2046, benchmarks show some numbers needs adjustment.
-Benchmarks show some reduction can be made, but not to the degree of the original proposal.
-Benchmarks listed in the Ethereum Magicians discussions for those EIPs.
+**Alex Beregszaszi:** Benchmarks show some reduction can be made, but not to the degree of the original proposal.

 #### 2.2.3 EIP-1702
 [**Generalized account versioning scheme**](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1702.md)